 We spent some wonderful days in West Palm Beach, taking a break from traveling.
 But still we managed to visit a bit of of the area.
 It was the perfect time to visit Florida with a toddler.
 End of November weather is wonderful to spend time outside, plus that he was very excited about the Christmas decorations.

 Even though we were very close to Orlando, we did not visit any of the theme parks.
 Actually we had a long debate if we should visit Disney or any other park.
-In the end, we agreed to come back in a few years.
+In the end, we agreed we might come back in a few years.
 We just don’t think a child under 3 years old can appreciate the theme parks at their true value.
 Plus that we never encouraged Eric towards cartoons, so he doesn’t even know the Disney characters.
-In a few years we will be able to enjoy much more our time there and I can’t wait for it!
+You can read also the opinion of other travellers that chose to skip Disney and take their kids on totally different locations instead.

 For our trip to Florida we focused on other locations and activities that can be enjoyed by the whole family: